 When discussing about this KOPIKO Thailand World Master Open 1999 Crossword Tournament, what was being remembered was the round 27 game between Nigel Richards and Mark Nyman having played a total of nine bingos between them with a final score of 534-483, an amazing combined score of 1017!

-Cheah Siu Hean of Singapore recounted this explosive match as the "Games of the Gods":
+Cheah Siu Hean of Singapore recounted this explosive match as the "Game of the Gods":

 "No collection of session reports would be complete without it; and watching this game as it was played altered my perception of what was possible at this game.
 It was played between Mark Nyman and Nigel Richards in the Queen Sirikit Convention Centre in Bangkok in January 1999.
 Both Mark and Nigel have substantial mentions in Stefan Fatsis' Word Freak, and Stefan would doubtless have mentioned this game had he been there, but he wasn't, so he didn't.

-Mark opened with 8d WROTE and Nigel promptly played h7 BEGULFED.
+BEGULFED.
 In all 9 of the 18 plays made were bonuses.
-Each player consumed about 15 minutes of their time.
+Each player consumed about

-Mark won the game, and the finals 2-1, but even at the time that seemed almost irrelevant."
+but even at the time that seemed almost irrelevant."

 Furthermore, Mr. Phil Appleby had the best description and account of the game: